c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 }
 ```

-*A function call* which is passed one or more *optional result type* arguments will only execute
+*A function call* which is passed one or more *Optional* arguments will only execute
-if all optional values contain *expected results*, otherwise *the first* *optional result value* is returned.
+if all Optional values contain a *result*, otherwise the first Excuse found is returned.

 ```c3
 fn void test()